tonyskidmore/ansible-molecule-demo/README.md

 As you can see the structure looks like you might expect for a typical ansible role with the addition of the molecule directory.

+*Note*: The contents of this repo have this structure at the repo root i.e. the repo is a molecule enabled ansible role

 ### molecule test

 To perform a test of our new blank skeleton role we can run `molecule test`.
 This should pass through all of the test sequences without error (bearing in mind the role is not actually doing anything yet).